freeCodeCamp/guide/src/pages/articles/miscellaneous/changes-made-to-the-site-on-february-11-2016/index.md

 ---
-title: Changes Made To the Site On February 11 2016
+title: Changes Made to the Site on February 11 2016
 ---
 ## Fixing the bottlenecks that made FreeCodeCamp.com so slow